mattermost/mattermost-developer-documentation/site/content/contribute/mobile/_index.md

 Further explanation of the file structure can be found in [the Developer Setup]({{< ref "/contribute/mobile/developer-setup/structure" >}}).

-## Mobile App Contributor Resources
+## Mobile app contributor resources
  - [GitHub Repository](https://github.com/mattermost/mattermost-mobile) - Get the code, report issues, or submit PRs.
  - [Running the app]({{< ref "/contribute/mobile/developer-setup/run" >}}) - Compile recommendations.
  - [Channel](https://community.mattermost.com/core/channels/native-mobile-apps)  - Use the channel to interact with other Mattermost Mobile developers.